lucisaldanha/covid-info/README.md

 - Still on Header, maybe add another element on header, like Lusalga image instead of Title and subtitle on the beginning of header.

-- Think about layout of Footer later, after Header layout is finished.

 - To be Define later.